Data Structure Interview Questions

 Data Structures are used to organize the data in the memory of the computer in a very systematic manner to reduce the complexities of the task performed by the processor.
 As a result the performance of the computer or server increases.
-Here is the list of top data structure questions which can help you to crack your interviews.
+Here is the list of top algorithm interview questions which can help you to crack your interviews.

 It’s a non-linear data structure which consists of nodes and edges.
 The edges are referred to as arcs and lines that connect any two nodes in the graph, whereas the nodes here also referred to as vertices.

 It’s a self-balanced binary search tree and first data structure to be invented.
 Here the heights of the two child subtrees of any node only differ by at most one.
 If the difference stands for more than one, rebalancing is done to restore the property.